Anviking/Chromatism/README.md

 ![image](http://i.imgur.com/P1ENCfv.png)

+## Notes
+This project is in limbo, and future is unsure.
+Master branch is targeting an Xcode 8 beta seed, but an old one.
+Latest stable Swift 2 version should be: [a99131349ff292825dde56b885be6aad14ed1718](https://t.co/lZ6oHxaHKS).

 ## New since Swift rewrite:
 - JLNestedToken  `/* Comment /* Another Comment */ */`.
 Could possible do great stuff with {}-scope-aware-auto-completion.
 Needs some more work though.
 - Tests – sort of.